 Butte County is home to five local Native American Rancherias.
-These include Berry Creek Rancheria, Mechoopda Indian Tribe of the Chico Rancheria, Enterprise Rancheria, Mooretown Rancheria and KonKow Valley band of Maidu Indians.
+These include Berry Creek Rancheria of Maidu Indians of California, Mechoopda India Tribe of the Chico Rancheria, Enterprise Rancheria Estom Yumeka Maidu, Mooretown Rancheria and KonKow Valley Band of Maidu Indians.
 The location of these Rancherias is also included as part of Figure 1-2.